Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 All of Surfshark’s apps are user-friendly and relatively straightforward to navigate, particularly the mobile ones.

-The desktop app does take a little too much screen space, and can’t be resized either, which is annoying.
-It also feels slightly cluttered, with all those extra settings crammed into it.
+The desktop apps do take a little too much screen space, and you can’t resize them either, which is annoying.
+They also feel slightly cluttered, with all those extra settings crammed into the home screen.

-There is no dedicated router app, though, so streaming with Surfshark on your PS5, Xbox or Roku Stick is going to be more slightly more challenging than using ExpressVPN.
+There is no dedicated router app, though, so streaming with Surfshark on your PS5, Xbox or Roku Stick is going to be more challenging and time-consuming than using ExpressVPN.

 Pricing & Free Trials

-As we’ve already said, Surfshark provides excellent value at only $4.99/mo over 28 months.
-This is even cheaper than NordVPN.
+Surfshark provides excellent value at only $1.99/mo over 27 months.
+This is even cheaper than ExpressVPN.

-The VPN service will also honor its 30-day money-back guarantee on all pricing plans, with the full refund deposited in your account within a few days.
+The VPN service will also honor its 30-day money-back guarantee on all pricing plans, with a full refund deposited in your account within a few days.

 However, the VPN service is limited by an agonizing inability to bypass almost all Australian streaming geo-restrictions, and a restrictive 2GB monthly data allowance.

-Using TunnelBear Free to connect to an Australian IP address.
+Using TunnelBear’s free app to get an Australian IP address.

 Australian Streaming Performance

-Here are the results of TunnelBear Free’s Australian streaming tests:
+Here are the results of TunnelBear’s Australian streaming tests:

 Australian Streaming Service